a-petr/a-petr/README.md

 ## Hello,

-I am a math postdoc at Georgia Institute of Technology.
+I am a machine learning specialist at ClothingTech LLC.
 My interests are in everything machine learning.
 Part of my research concerns signal reconstruction where I am trying to improve existing methods, particularly those related to simultaneous reconstruction of multiple signals using sparsity.
-My other work concerns stabity and the small size of neural networks, more specifically, how to achieve them.
+My other work concerns the small size of neural networks, more specifically, how to achieve them.

 You can find additional info on my website at [armenakpetrosyan.com](https://armenakpetrosyan.com).